carpentries-incubator/genome-mining/_episodes/06-corason.md

 CORASON was written to be used with RAST annotation as input files, in this case we are using a genome database composed of `.gbk` files.
-So, we need to convert gbk files into CORASON-compatible input files.
+Thus, we need to convert gbk files into CORASON-compatible input files.

 ~~~